samsaara/twitter-timeline/README.md

 * Remove the fields from the JSON response that you don't think are useful before storing them.

 # Note:
-This `test` branch is a bit more advanced and has more functionalities (listed below)... and is more suited for my needs.
+This `test` branch is more advanced and has more functionalities (listed below)... and is also more suited for my needs.
 I don't plan to include all of these in `master` anytime soon but might incorporate some of the stuff from this into it.
-For now, feel free to tweak around. :)
+For now, feel free to play around. :)

 Currently within this branch, you can fetch:
 * [Top 1000](http://tvitre.no/norsktoppen) Norwegian twitteratis and their tweets
 * Timelines of any public account maintaining twitteratis given by either their `screen_name` or `user_id`.
-* Their (👆) followers (Default-Max: 100K) & their tweets and so on...
+* *followers / friends* of 👆 (Default-Max: 100K) & their tweets and so on...
 * Only new / recent tweets that you haven't crawled since last time.
 * Supports **Multiple API Keys & Secrets**.
 The crawler switches the credentials whenever rate limits are reached for one of the API Key-Secret combinations... so as to wait less until the limits are reset.
-With sufficient API Key-Secret pairs (say 5, to be safe), it is possible to crawl without waiting.
+With sufficient API Key-Secret pairs, it is possible to crawl without waiting.
 (The rate limits are still respected in all cases)

 You can also filter by your preferred language & JSON fields to store as mentioned above. 🙃